thehemen/tg-ml-contest/README.md

 |Language Detection|50.3|
 |Average Time|190ms per sample|

-The "code/other detection" score is low because the initial StackOverflow user questions didn't contain code samples as removed.
+The "code/other detection" score is low because the StackOverflow user questions differ from the real Telegram posts by its length and content.

-Now, this issue is fixed.

 Hope, my project may be useful to you.